jonrahoi/niftyColors/readme.md

 which tests your algo against *HALF* of the fully-saturated RGB colors.
 (I'm saving the other half for the true test)

 the colors used for testing here are in `testdata.js`.
 Feel free to use that data to play around.

+Lastly, I have included on each page the library [TinyColor](https://github.com/bgrins/TinyColor) it makes parsing and converting colors to different color spaces easy.